 BEM naming convention

-I like BEM.
-BEM stands for "Block, Element, Modifier" and it's a way to write your CSS class names in an organized way.
+BEM stands for "Block, Element, Modifier" and it’s a way to write your CSS class names in an organized way.

 I've recently been at the From the front 2015 conference in Bologna, where Harry Roberts (creator of Inuit) gave a sweet talk about structuring your CSS while keeping your sanity.
 Throughout the presentation he used the BEM naming convention, which I've also started using recently; it's easy to understand and really helped me make sense of large stylesheets.